 1. Using right-click or control-click

-Here’s how to get sound from videos on macOS Big Sur, macOS Monterey and later:
+Here’s how to get sound from videos on macOS Big Sur, macOS Monterey, and macOS Ventura:

 1) From a Finder folder, select one or more videos and right-click.